Zionism: National self-determination

 Fundamental to Zionism is the belief that Jews constitute a nation, and have a moral and historic right and need for self-determination.
-According to Gideon Shimoni and Yakov Rabkin, in contrast to the Zionist notion of nationhood the Judaic sense of being a nation was rooted in religious beliefs of unique chosenness and divine providence, rather than in ethnicity.
+In contrast to the Zionist notion of nationhood the Judaic sense of being a nation was rooted in religious beliefs of unique chosenness and divine providence, rather than in ethnicity.
 Specifically, prayers emphasized distinctiveness from other nations where a connection to Eretz Israel and the anticipation of restoration were based on messianic beliefs and religious practices, not modern nationalist conceptions.

 A Jewish home and state in Palestine

 Early Zionism was ambiguous about the form self-determination might take.
-While some texts spoke of a "Jewish state", others spoke only of a "Jewish homeland" (as in the Zionist movement’s Basel declaration) or "national home for the Jewish people" (the term used in the Balfour Declaration), usually under the sovereignty of the Ottoman and, later, the British Empire.
+While some texts spoke of a "Jewish state", others spoke only of a "Jewish homeland" (in the Basel declaration) or "national home for the Jewish people" (the term used in the Balfour Declaration), usually under the sovereignty of the Ottoman and, later, the British Empire.
 According to Shlomo Avineri, it was only in the 1930s that a sovereign state rather than home became the fully articulated goal.

 Similarly, some early Zionists, including Herzl, considered possibilities for a Jewish national home or state outside Palestine, for example in the Americas or Africa.
-In 1905 (after Herzl's death), a majority of the Zionist Congress voted against the proposal to settle in East Africa, and the supporters of this proposal, led by Israel Zangwill, split from the movement to form the Jewish Territorial Organisation.
+In 1905 (after Herzl's death), a majority of the Zionist Congress voted against the proposal to settle in East Africa, and the supporters of this proposal, led by Israel Zangwill, split from the movement to form the Jewish Territorial Organization.

+Leading up to the 17th Zionist congress, Chaim Weizmann said that he opposed seeking a Jewish state.
+In response, Revisionist Zionists demanded that the Zionist movement announce its intentions to seek a Jewish state.
+Labor Zionists found it difficult to make up their minds about it.
+Many Zionists believed that such a declaration would damage the movement and preferred remaining ambiguous.

 Over time, the belief that Jews have a moral and historic right and need for self-determination in Palestine became the dominant Zionist view.
 (Note: "The basic assumption regarding the right of Jews to Palestine—a right that required no proof—was a fundamental component of all Zionist programs.
 In contrast with other prospective areas for Jewish settlement, such as Argentina or East Africa, it was generally believed that no one could deny the right of the Jews to their ancestral land.
 Even Ahad Ha-Am, the eternal skeptic, commented that this was 'a land to which our historical right is beyond doubt and has no need for farfetched proofs.'
 Others, such as Lilienblum, did not even think it necessary to dwell on this matter.")
-The Zionist claim to Palestine was based on the notion that Jews had a hereditary right to the land that outweighed the equivalent nationalist claims of the local Arabs.
-After suffering as a minority in Europe and the Middle East, establishing a Jewish state, with a Jewish majority, became a focus of the Zionist movement.
-Zionist organizations encouraged immigration to Palestine, and antisemitism produced a strong push factor.
+Zionists justified their claim to Palestine by invoking a perceived historical right to it and widely asserting that this right outweighed that of the Palestinian Arab population.
+After suffering as a minority in Europe and the Middle East, establishing a Jewish-majority state became a focus.
+Zionist organizations encouraged immigration to Palestine, and antisemitism was a strong push factor.